 3. Freeze blended smoothies in muffin tins.

 Never have the time to measure out a million fixings for a morning sip?
 Save time by buying the ingredients in bulk, blending your favorite beverage, and then freezing the mixture in muffin tips.
 Next time you need a shake, stat, toss two or three “smoothie cups” in a blender for a quick and easy breakfast.
+Pro tip: Upgrade to a high-powered blender (we see you Ninja Pro!) to blend frozen foods with ease.
 Photo and recipe: Matt / Muffin Tin Mania

 RELATED: 7 Delicious Protein Smoothie Recipes